Kapendev/microui-d/README.md

 # 🔩 microui-D

-A tiny, portable, immediate-mode UI library written in D.
+A tiny and portable immediate-mode UI library written in D.
-Microui-D is a complete rewrite of [rxi's microui](https://github.com/rxi/microui) library.
+Microui-D is a complete rewrite of [rxi's microui](https://github.com/rxi/microui).
+It's 90% the same library, adapted with D-specific improvements where appropriate.

 ## Major Features